kubedb/cli/docs/postgres_tutorial.md

 ## Taking Snapshots
 Now, you can easily take a snapshot of this database by creating a `Snapshot` tpr.
+When a `Snapshot` tpr is created, KubeDB operator will launch a Job that runs the `pg_dump` command and uploads the output sql file to various cloud providers S3, GCS, Azure, OpenStack Swift and locally mounted volumes using [osm](https://github.com/appscode/osm).